 Every character fits the bill in the most obvious way possible.

 Down the line we end up with Love Live (2013).
-An idol anime full of girls everywhere you look.
+An idol anime full of

 Other than Nozomi Tojo, most characters fit a typical body style.